Mandatory introduction of electronic doctor’s notes (eDNs) – what conditions will apply from 1 January 2023?

 In such a large-scale changeover to a digital workflow, technical problems while preparing and accessing the eDN are expected, especially during the initial stages.
 Errors (such as, delayed communication, incorrect or missing data) may even occur at the interfaces between doctors and health insurance companies or employers and health insurance companies when the information regarding the inability to work is created and sent.

 The Act does not regulate how to handle such cases.
-The suggests that in these cases the employee may use the doctor’s note provided to them as documentary proof of their inability to work.
+The explanatory memorandum suggests that in these cases the employee may use the doctor’s note provided to them as documentary proof of their inability to work.
 However, this does not imply a revival of the employee’s obligation to provide documentary proof.

 Although in the event of technical errors or disruptions it may not be possible for employers to view the details necessary for processing the continued payment of remuneration (for instance, details regarding the expected duration of absence from work or even the notification of inability to work), they will not be entitled to refuse to continue to pay remuneration on the grounds of a breach of obligation by the employee rendered incapable of working.
 Employees are, however, advised to submit the written sick note issued by the doctor as documentary proof in such cases in order to ensure the remuneration is processed smoothly.
 The reason being that a doctor’s note, in principle, forms the basis of the employee's burden of producing evidence and the burden of proof of their inability to work in fulfilling the requirements for continued payment of remuneration.